TritonXR/nine-day-detective/README.md

 # Nine Day Detective
 Nine Day Detective is a student project that aims to replicate the mystery and excitement of an escape room experience in a virtual reality environment.

+# Update Syntax
+Make sure to comment this everytime something was updated:

+	"update Jan 11 - (what was updated)"

+# Groups
+1. Cabinets, drawers, moving table, coffee machine, mugs
+2. Books (picking them up, pop-up window, etc.)
+3. Puzzle, pin on the door to exit the cafe (pop-up windows)

 # Scheduling
 - Winter 2019
 - Week 1 - 2